 - Annala, Mikko, Juha Leppänen, Silva Mertsola and Charles F. Sabel.
 "Humble Government: How to Realize Ambitious Reforms Prudently."
 Government of Finland's Analysis, Assessment and Research Activities and Demos Helsinki, 2020.

 - Rodrik, Dani and Charles F. Sabel.
 "Building a Good Jobs Economy."
-In Political Economy and Justice, edited by Danielle Allen, Yochai Benkler, and Rebecca Henderson.
+In Political Economy and Justice, edited by Danielle Allen, Yochai Benkler, Leah Downey, Rebecca Henderson and Joshua Simons.
 University of Chicago Press.
-Forthcoming 2020.
+Forthcoming 2021.

 - Sabel, Charles F. and Rory O’Donnell and Larry O’Connell.
 “Self Organization under Deliberate Direction: Irish Dairy and the Possibilities of a New Climate Change Regime.”
 Under review by Regulation and Governance, 2019.

 - Sabel, Charles F. “Preface.”
 In Enrichment: A Critique of Commodities, by Luc Boltanski and Arnaud Esquerre.
 Cambridge, UK; Medford, MA: Polity, 2020.